 Workplace injuries are simply part of life and occur in every single profession.
 In most instances, the employee who suffers an injury reports the injury and files a claim with the employer, and may enlist legal guidance to ensure that the claim settles fairly.

-However, some kinds of workplace injuries are more complicated legally speaking, such as when an employer suffers a physical assault in the workplace.
+However, some kinds of workplace injuries are more complicated legally speaking, such as when an employee suffers a physical assault in the workplace.
 Many employers maintain policies that punish employees involved in physical altercations, regardless of fault.

 Factors that may affect your claim

 In general, employees may file workers’ compensation claims based on assault in the workplace.
 If an employer will not honor your claim or punishes you in some other way, they may be well outside the bounds of their authority.
 However, some elements of the circumstances surrounding the assault may affect the outcome.

 Some employees may face difficulty if the assault occurred on the job but was personally motivated.
 While this is not always a factor, you may need to prove that your assault itself is work-related in order to receive fair compensation.
 You may also find an attorney useful, to help you express your innocence in the matter to your employer and remind them to treat you fairly.

 Your own conduct in the assault does play a role in the outcome.
 In many cases, if you suffer an injury during an altercation and you are also responsible for physically instigating the assault, you may face justified termination, and an insurer may dismiss your workers’ compensation claim.
 If you start a fight while on the job and things don’t go as well as you’d hoped, your boss may have legitimate grounds for your termination, or to at least deny your claim.

 Consider your options carefully, but don’t wait to receive medical care